 - Water to fill the balloons half full

-- Pot that will hold water and the can of wax — don’t use your best cookware for this, the wax tends to spill from the can and mess up the pot with wax.
+- A pot that will hold water and the can of wax — don’t use your best cookware for this, the wax tends to spill from the can and mess up the pot with wax.

-- Heat source to boil water and melt the wax.
+- A heat source to boil water and melt the wax.
 I use my wood cook-stove.

 2. While the wax is melting fill enough large water balloons half-full to use as a form.
 Vary the fullness of the water balloons if you want to vary the size of your finished luminary.
 When you add hot wax the water inside the balloon will expand, so don’t fill them too full.